Iagofelicio/geo-maps/README.md

 > **Geo Maps** is a Statamic addon that empowers users to seamlessly embed dynamic, customizable maps into their pages using **tags**.

-## Geo Maps is a Commercial Addon.
+## Geo Analytics is a Free Addon.

-You can use it for free while in development, but requires a license to use on a live site.
-Learn more or buy a license on [The Statamic Marketplace](https://statamic.com/addons/ol4mundo/geo-maps)!
+You can use it for free on both development and live sites.
+Learn more on [The Statamic Marketplace](https://statamic.com/addons/ol4mundo/geo-maps)!

 ## Documentation